 Your Director of Studies is your Personal Tutor and your first point of contact for academic advice.

 The MSc Team provide course support and can be contacted for anything to do with your MSc.
-You will meet them all during Welcome Week.
+You will meet them all during Welcome activities.

 All members of the Personal Tutoring Team provide guidance and support your personal development, academic progress and welfare.

-Bath students are often targeted by graduate recruiters, so you'll see lots of employers on campus.
+Graduate recruiters often target Bath students.
 As part of your course you'll take part in lots of career activities – both timetabled and optional.

 It's important to start thinking about your job search as soon as possible, as some graduate opportunities will have deadlines soon after you start your course.

 We will run a Big 4 Boot Camp 14-16 September (remote delivery) with optional activities 17-18 September

 Your timetabled careers workshops start in week 1.
 These sessions are practical and give tips on: